 – the additional unit costs of gas and electricity consumed while a room is being used for work

 – the metered cost of water used “in the performance of the duties” (if any)

 – the unit costs of business telephone calls (including “dial up” internet access)

 These costs are claimed on a ‘just and reasonable’ basis, the most common being the number of rooms used for the business activities.

 If not already in place, it is advisable for employers to put a home working agreement or policy in place which sets out what home working arrangements will be in place, what equipment and supplies will be provided and what expenses will be met.
 The policy should also set out restrictions or limitations on private use of equipment provided as this can be valuable in supporting their tax-free status.

 For items which are taxable, HMRC’s guidance sets out that these should be dealt with via PAYE settlement agreement if the employer wishes to bear the tax.

-This information is correct as of 18 May 2020.
+This information is correct as of 15 October 2020.
 This blog is for general guidance only.
 Recipients should not act upon any of the information provided without seeking specific professional advice tailored to your circumstances, requirements or needs.
 Please contact PM+M before making any decisions based on any matters relating to this blog.